BMW i3 (2013-2022) running costs, insurance, warranty & tax

 - 2Range, battery & chargingA battery upgrade that arrived in 2019 gave the BMW i3 longer legs, with a real-world range of around 160 miles

-- 3Running costs - currently readingThe BMW i3 is pricier than some less premium rivals, but day-to-day running costs are as low as for any electric car
+- 3Running costs & insurance - currently readingThe BMW i3 is pricier to buy than some less premium rivals, but day-to-day running costs are as low as for any electric car

 - 4Performance, motor & driveGreat handling and nippy acceleration make the BMW i3 one of the best electric cars to drive, although ride comfort is particularly firm in the i3s